JankariTech/blog/src/assets/Locust/locust-03.md

     ```

 Did you expect that? `teardown` only runs after locust is completely stopped, not when the test is stopped.
-Makes sense, but does not help us with our issue, we want to create users before running the actual test and delete them afterwards.
-We might start and stop the test, without stopping locust and we can increase the locust users during the test and in that case we want to create more ownCloud users on the fly.
+Makes sense, but does not help us with our issue, we want to create users before running the actual test and delete them afterward.
+We might start and stop the test without stopping locust, and we can increase the locust users during the test, and in that case, we want to create more ownCloud users on the fly.

 Luckily we have also `on_start` and `on_stop` methods